USRSE/usrse25/pages/attend/know-go.md

 ## Dress Code & Weather

 -   Dress code: [Business casual / formal / casual]
--   Weather: Expect 70°F / 50°F. May need a light jacket or long sleeves.
-Pack accordingly.
-Rain is not expected, umbrellas are available in local stores.
-Conference hotel is also the conference venue.
+-   Weather: Philadelphia in early October averages highs near 70°F and lows around 50°F. Pack a light jacket or sweater.
+The hotel and conference rooms can be chilly.

 ## Health & Safety